samiralam/rules-compendium/docs/phb/3-character-classes/rogue.md

 ### Level 1: Sneak Attack

-You know how to strike subtly and exploit a foe’s distraction.
+You know how to strike subtly and exploit a foe's distraction.
 Once per turn, you can deal an extra 1d6 damage to one creature you hit with an attack roll if you have [Advantage](/sources/dnd/free-rules/rules-glossary#Advantage) on the roll and the attack uses a [Finesse](/sources/dnd/free-rules/equipment#Finesse) or a [Ranged](/sources/dnd/free-rules/equipment#Range) weapon.
-The extra damage’s type is the same as the weapon’s type.
+The extra damage's type is the same as the weapon's type.

-You don’t need [Advantage](/sources/dnd/free-rules/rules-glossary#Advantage) on the attack roll if at least one of your allies is within 5 feet of the target, the ally doesn’t have the [Incapacitated](/sources/dnd/free-rules/rules-glossary#IncapacitatedCondition) condition, and you don’t have [Disadvantage](/sources/dnd/free-rules/rules-glossary#Disadvantage) on the attack roll.
+You don't need [Advantage](/sources/dnd/free-rules/rules-glossary#Advantage) on the attack roll if at least one of your allies is within 5 feet of the target, the ally doesn't have the [Incapacitated](/sources/dnd/free-rules/rules-glossary#IncapacitatedCondition) condition, and you don't have [Disadvantage](/sources/dnd/free-rules/rules-glossary#Disadvantage) on the attack roll.

 The extra damage increases as you gain Rogue levels, as shown in the Sneak Attack column of the [Rogue Features table](#RogueFeatures).

-### Level 1: Thieves’ Cant
+### Level 1: Thieves' Cant

 You picked up various languages in the communities where you plied your roguish talents.
-You know Thieves’ Cant and one other language of your choice, which you choose from the language tables in [chapter 2](/sources/dnd/phb-2024/creating-a-character#ChooseLanguages).
+You know Thieves' Cant and one other language of your choice, which you choose from the language tables in [chapter 2](/sources/dnd/phb-2024/creating-a-character#ChooseLanguages).

 ### Level 1: Weapon Mastery